thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 add-widget-advanced-mode:
     0:
         image: /images/user-guide/widgets/overview/add-widget-advanced-mode-1-ce.png
-        title: 'Using advanced functionality to create a widget, you need select multiple datasources (if supported by the widget) and apply filters.
+        title: 'Using advanced functionality to create a widget, you need to select multiple datasources (if supported by the widget) and apply filters.
 Then click "Add".'

 timewindow:
     0: